isc-projects/kea/doc/sphinx/arm/config-backend.rst

 time constraints:
 - supported for the MySQL database only,

-- supported for DHCPv4 and DHCPv6 daemon; neither the Control Agent nor D2
+- supported for DHCPv4 and DHCPv6 daemon; the Control Agent, D2 daemon and
-  daemon can be configured from the database,
+  the NETCONF  daemon cannot be configured from the database,

 - only a subset of the DHCP configuration parameters can be set in the
   database: global parameters, option definitions, global options, client